How to Overcome Your Fear of Sales

 If you take the time to pick your fears apart, you'll most likely begin to see that your fear that at one time seemed too intense to overcome, is much smaller than you thought.

 Many times, your "base fear" has a host of "associated fears" that exist in your mind only because of the "base fear."
-These associated fears were created over time and usually serve to justify your base fear to yourself.
+These associated fears were created over time and usually served to justify your base fear to yourself.
 If you start to take an honest look at these associated fears, you probably will begin to feel that these aren't areas of fear for you.

 Strip away enough of these associated fears, and the base fear won't seem as intimidating anymore.